 The term writing, as the name of this webpage implies, is pretty general.
-My writing spans genres as diverse as poetry, novels, unpublished opinion essays, technical book chapters, invited and op-ed magazine articles, and of course, peer-reviewed academic research papers.
+My writing spans genres as diverse as poetry, novels, unpublished opinion essays, technical book chapters, one nonfiction book (philosophy of mind), invited and op-ed magazine articles, and of course, peer-reviewed academic research papers.
 As such, the locations to find my writing on this website are not very centralized.
 The sections-list at the top should provide a helpful index however.

 I don't have much of my poetry on my website I'm afraid.
 I haven't written much poetry since high school actually.
 The poem shown below was written much later, in graduate school.

 I Watch as You Sleep, 2000 — I composed most of this poem in my head while sitting in class one day and quickly wrote it down when I got home that evening.
 It was inspired by the fact that women always wonder why men like to watch them sleep.
 Go figure.

 What Do I Think About Lying Awake at Night?, 2014 — I am undecided whether this is a poem or an essay.
 Choose for yourself.